 A pilot Branch, IAIA Ireland-UK was approved at the midterm Board meeting in 2005.
-The Ireland-UK pilot Branch has held several very successful mini-conferences in various locations throughout their service area.
+The Ireland-UK Branch has held several very successful mini-conferences in various locations throughout their service area and was designated full branch status in 2008.